kthhrv/birthday-demo/README.md

   - Log to CloudWatch Logs

 - Developer quality of life enhancements
-  - repo setup script (distributed separately)
+  - repo setup script (distributed separately).
-    - verify docker and pyenv installed
+    - verify docker and pyenv installed.
-    - clone with ticket number included in folder and branch name
+    - clone with ticket number included in the folder and branch names.
-    - create pyenv and install python packages required for dev
+    - create pyenv and install required python packages.
-    - run `pre-commit install`
+    - run `pre-commit install`.
-  - pyinvoke/make for commonly used developer actions
+  - pyinvoke/make for commonly used developer actions.

 - CICD: AWS CodePipeline/CodeBuild
-  - Codebuild for PRs that runs `pre-commit run --all-files` and unittests with coverage
+  - Codebuild for PRs that runs `pre-commit run --all-files` and tests with coverage.
-  - CodePipeline triggered on merge to `main` branch
+  - CodePipeline triggered on merge to `main` branch.
-  - Post `staging` deploy smoke tests before in release window auto deploy to prod
+  - Post `staging` deploy smoke tests before in release window auto deploy to prod.
   - Centralsed channel reporting deployments of all applications.

 - Monitoring: AWS CloudWatch Dashboard